Challenging the Boundaries of Reasoning: An Olympiad-Level Math Benchmark for Large Language Models: Experiments

-During our data collection and preliminary experiments, we empirically observed that LLMs sometimes resort to \emph{empirical guesses}—such as heuristics, symmetry assumptions, or even fabrication—rather than rigorous reasoning.
-For instance, o3-mini-high merely ``guessed'' \(b=c\) due to symmetry in a geometric optimization problem (see Figure \hyperref[tab:case1]{9} in Appendix).
-While such intuitive approaches might yield correct answers, they lack logical rigor and this case becomes problematic when employing rule-based or LLM-as-judge methods, as neither can effectively assess the quality of rigorous reasoning, thus potentially leading to an illusory improvement in accuracy via ``shortcuts''.
+{During our data collection and preliminary experiments, we empirically observed that LLMs sometimes resort to \emph{empirical guesses}—such as heuristics, symmetry assumptions, or even fabrication—rather than rigorous reasoning. {While prior studies have identified heuristic behaviors in basic arithmetic~\citep{nikankin2025arithmetic}, disjunctive reasoning~\citep{khalid-etal-2025-large}, and synthetic deductive logic~\citep{saparov2023language}, OlymMATH uniquely documents such shortcuts in state-of-the-art reasoning models on genuine competition mathematics, and provides formal verification via OlymMATH-LEAN as a principled detection mechanism.} {For instance, in an optimization problem, o3-mini (high) merely assumed two sides are equal ($b = c$) based on symmetry, without proving this yields the optimum} (see Figure \hyperref[tab:case1]{7} in Appendix).
+While such intuitive approaches might yield correct answers, they lack logical rigor and this becomes problematic when employing rule-based or LLM-as-judge methods, as neither can effectively assess the quality of rigorous reasoning, thus potentially leading to an illusory improvement via ``shortcuts''.}

-Similar issues were observed in the AIME 2025 and Omni-MATH benchmarks (see Figure \hyperref[tab:case-aime]{10} and \hyperref[tab:case-omni]{11} in Appendix), indicating that despite performance gains, LLMs still exhibit deficiencies in deliberative thinking.
-This underscores the importance of process-level supervision, though its scalability remains a challenge.
-Currently, we do not accurately measure the proportion of ``guesses'' in these benchmarks, leaving this as an important direction for future work.
+{Similar issues were observed in AIME and Omni-MATH (see Figures \hyperref[tab:case-aime]{8} and \hyperref[tab:case-omni]{9} in Appendix), indicating that despite performance gains, LLMs exhibit deficiencies in deliberative thinking.
+This underscores the importance of process-level supervision, though its scalability remains a challenge.}

-Notably, these guessing strategies often fail on our OlymMATH dataset.
-For example, a model incorrectly assumed symmetry for a complex optimization problem in OlymMATH, yielding \(3081\) instead of the correct \(2625\) (see Figure \hyperref[tab:case2]{12} in Appendix).
-OlymMATH problems, particularly in the HARD subset, are selected and designed so that their reasoning steps are difficult to ``hack'' through empirical guessing, thus providing a more robust evaluation of genuine reasoning capabilities.
+{Notably, these guessing strategies often fail on our OlymMATH dataset.
+For example, a model incorrectly assumed symmetry for a complex optimization problem in OlymMATH-HARD, yielding \(3081\) instead of the correct \(2625\) (see Figure \hyperref[tab:case2]{10} in Appendix).
+OlymMATH problems, particularly in the HARD subset, are selected and designed so that their reasoning steps are difficult to ``hack'' through empirical guessing, thus providing a more robust evaluation of genuine reasoning capabilities.}